Penetration Tester vs. Head of Information Security

 Head of Information Security

-A degree in Computer Science, Information Technology, or a related field is usually required for a Head of Information Security.
-Certifications such as Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), and Certified in Risk and Information Systems Control (CRISC) are also highly valued.
+• Advanced certifications such as Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), or Certified in Risk and Information Systems Control (CRISC).

 Tools and Software Used